eleda77/eleda77.github.io/docs/vocab_list.md

 ### C {#header-title-3}
 **cachet** - the state of being respected or admired; prestige

+**cadastral** - (of a map or survey) showing the extent, value, and ownership of land, especially for taxation

 **cadency** - the line of descent from a younger member of a family